 1. Establish clear communication channels.

-According to HubSpot’s 2019 Remote Work Report, 29% of remote workers say communicating with coworkers is one of the biggest challenges they face working remotely.
 For employees who are used to speaking face-to-face with their manager and colleagues to ask a question or get feedback on a problem, working remotely can be especially challenging.

 This is not to say employees should be accessible at all times (in fact, we don’t recommend taking that approach).
 It does mean all members of your team need to know how to get ahold of you as their manager, or one another as colleagues, through the appropriate channels at the appropriate times.